-For significant concerns that are outside of regular line management, you are at liberty to raise a whistleblowing concern to the CEO, Head of the School, DFR, Director of Operations (DO) or HR Manager.
-If the person expressing the concern feels unable to approach the CEO, Head of the School, DFR, DO or HR Manager directly, then the Chair of the Court of Governors should be the first point of contact.
+For significant concerns that are outside of regular line management, you are at liberty to raise a whistleblowing concern to the CEO, Head of the School, DFR, Director of Operations (DO) or Head of HR.
+If the person expressing the concern feels unable to approach the CEO, Head of the School, DFR, DO or Head of HR directly, then the Chair of the Court of Governors should be the first point of contact.